box/kube-applier/README.md

 repo](#mounting-the-git-repository) to ensure that the cluster objects are up-to-date with their associated spec files (JSON or YAML) in the repo.

-Configuration is done through the `kube-applier.io/Application` CRD.
-Each namespace in a cluster defines an Application CRD which defines the source of truth for the namespace inside the repository.
+Configuration is done through the `kube-applier.io/Waybill` CRD.
+Each namespace in a cluster defines an Waybill CRD which defines the source of truth for the inside the repository.

 Whenever a new commit to the repo occurs, or at a [specified interval](#run-interval), kube-applier performs a "run", issuing [kubectl